-Data collection to obtain material information that is accurate, relevant, and in a accordance with the aims of the researcher.
-According to (Sugiyono, 2015) the quantitative research method is a research method based on the philosophy of positivism, used in researching samples and research populations, sampling techniques are generally carried out randomly while data collection techniques use research instruments and data analysis is quantitative or statistical in nature with the aim of testing the hypotheses that have been set.
+Data collection to obtain material information that is accurate, relevant, and in accordance with the aims of the researcher.
+According to (Frejd & Bergsten, 2018) the quantitative research method is a research method based on the philosophy of positivism, used in researching samples and research populations, sampling techniques are generally carried out randomly or randomly while data collection techniques use research instruments and data analysis is quantitative or statistical in nature with the aim of testing the hypotheses that have been set.
 The data collection techniques used in this study used the following methods: